 Your low back supports most of your upper body weight and is a common source of pain.
 If you have ongoing low back pain, Ankur Patel, DO, RPH, and the team at Southern Pain and Spine can help.
-They take a patient-focused approach to care, using minimally invasive, non-narcotic pain relief options for low back pain.
-Call the office in Gainesville, Georgia, or request a referral online today.
+They take a patient-focused approach to care, using physical medicine or minimally invasive, non-narcotic pain relief options for low back pain.
+Call the office in Gainesville, Jasper, Fayetteville, or Athens, Georgia, or book online today.

 Low back pain refers to any discomfort that occurs in the lower part of your back.
 This part of your back, known as the lumbar region, supports the weight, mobility, and flexibility of your upper body.